Wasserstein Distributionally Robust Shallow Convex Neural Networks: Post-Training Certification

 Besides pure certification, this formulation is interesting because it could be used in a pessimistic bilevel program, see \cite{dempe2002foundations}, that integrates SCNN training and certification into the same problem.
-We leave this opening for future work.
-We remark that $M$ can be tuned separately for each constraint to be as tight as possible and that recent works have greatly accelerated similar procedures for deep $\ReLU$ neural networks, e.g., see \cite{zhou2024scalable}.
+We leave this idea as a direction for future research.
+We remark that $M$, as in any big-$M$ formulation used to model disjunctive constraints, can be tuned separately for each constraint to be as tight as possible such that each disjunctive constraint holds.
+Recent works have greatly accelerated similar procedures for deep $\ReLU$ neural networks, e.g., see \cite{zhou2024scalable}.